Christmas Dangers for Pets

 can also help pets during the extra activity.
 Doc Roy's Docile Dog

 is naturally formulated to calm the anxious dog.
 Double the dose for two days, then give them the normal dose until December 26.
-Calming products help you avoid tranquilizing your pet, but they also help maintain your pet's normal behavior.
+Calming products help you avoid tranquilizing your pet, but they also help pet's maintain normal behavior.

 With a little prevention, you can keep your Christmas season a merry one.
 From all of us at Revival – God bless your time with your family and four-legged friends!